BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/introduction.md

 BeamNG.tech Support for MATLAB and Simulink allows connecting the Mathworks products with the BeamNG.tech software with three different methods:

-- MATLAB $\leftrightarrow$ BeamNGpy $\leftrightarrow$ BeamNG.tech
+- MATLAB ↔ BeamNGpy ↔ BeamNG.tech
-- Simulink (S-function) $\leftrightarrow$ BeamNG.tech (co-simulation tool)
+- Simulink (S-function) ↔ BeamNG.tech (co-simulation tool)
-- Simulink (FMI) $\leftrightarrow$ BeamNG.tech (vehicle-lua controller)
+- Simulink (FMU) ↔ BeamNG.tech (vehicle-lua controller)

 Both the bridges can be use independently from each other and have different scopes.
-However, they can be really handy when used together as in this example .
+However, they can be really handy when used together as in this example.

 ![BeamNG-MATLAB-Simulink-integration_Toolbox](media/BeamNG-MATLAB-Simulink-integration_Toolbox.png)